MakisChristou/verifit/README.md

 ## Verifit
 <img width="100" src="/metadata/logo/icon.svg">
-VeriFit is a simple minimalist fitness tracker that I made mainly for myself.
+Verifit is a simple minimalist fitness tracker that I made mainly for myself.
 The UI is heavily inspired by FitNotes.
 It's purpose is to replace the traditional paper and pencil method for tracking progressive overload.
-It's primarily aimed for bodybuilding workout tracking.
 Since I made this with the primary user in mind being myself, it is not fully featured yet, but I do have future plans for adding extra features over time.
-It's probably full of bugs and bad code design since this is my first attempt and I made it from scratch but any suggestions are always welcome.
+This is my first attempt so suggestions and code improvements are always welcome.

 ## Features
 * Exercise tracking
 * Create custom exercises
 * Edit, delete exercises
 * Easily import & export in csv format
-* Analysis of workout data
+* Basic analysis of workout data
 * Visualization of workout data
 * Volume, actual 1RM, estimated 1RM, and other stats tracking
-* Includes simple timer
+* Includes simple rest timer

 ## Screenshots
 <img width="200" src="/metadata/screenshots/Screenshot2.jpg"> <img width="200" src="/metadata/screenshots/Screenshot1.jpg"> <img width="200" src="/metadata/screenshots/Screenshot3.jpg"> <img width="200" src="/metadata/screenshots/Screenshot4.jpg">